 These steps can protect your SIN card:

 Many places that don’t legally need your SIN may ask for it.
 While it is not necessary, it is still legal.
-So, it’s important to know when you need to give your SIN when you don’t.
+So, it’s important to know when you need to give your SIN and when you don’t.
 If you are applying for a job, renting property, or are asked to prove your identity, you may be asked for your SIN.
-However, you are not obliged to provide your SIN for these actions and it is strongly recommended that you don’t.
+However, you are not obliged to provide your SIN for these actions, and it is strongly recommended that you don’t.

 Completing your social insurance number application is a vital first step when you arrive in Canada.
 Ideally, you should complete this activity within your first two weeks of arriving.
 This nine-digit number is essential to begin working in Canada and to access other government services and benefits!